brightbytes/sql-cms/README.md

 - **Workflow**: A named collection of the following, each via a `has_many` relationship:

-  - Various types of SQL Transform and their TransformDependencies and TransformValidations
+  - Various types of SQL Transform and their TransformDependencies and TransformValidations and their Validations

-  - DataQualityReports
+  - DataQualityReports, via WorkflowDataQualityReports

+  - Other Workflows, via WorkflowDependency

 - **WorkflowConfiguration**: Stores the S3 working directory and an optional Customer association; it `has_many`: